bensutherland/salp_anon_to_salp/README.md

 ```

 ### B. Combine with Fst and plot
+Uses the following files from BAYESCAN:
+94snps-outliers_2016-11-11.txt # only the outliers
+Fst_6147SNPs_2016-11-11.txt # all markers

 Open the GWAS script and follow instructions there
 `GWAS_from_MapComp_2016-11-02.R`
 This script will merge the Fst and positional data, and plot using the information on the Brook Charr map